Home About Services Forms Resources Contact

 Q: How do I notify FFA of the amount incurred for childcare charges for each month?

-A: You must send FFA a PSC CCSP Monthly Invoice which shows the total charges incurred for services rendered for childcare services.
-The charges should be stated as weekly totals, and the weekly totals should be added to get the total for each month.
-You and your Childcare Provider must sign the invoice for each month.
-If you have more than one (1) Childcare Provider, you must submit a separate invoice for each Childcare Provider.
+A: You must send FFA a PSC CCSP Monthly Invoice which will show the total charges incurred for child care services rendered each month.
+The child care charges should be stated as weekly totals, and the weekly totals should be added to get the total child care expense for each month.
+Each week ends on a Friday.
+Most months will have 4 weeks.
+You can determine how many weeks are in a month by counting the number of Fridays in the month.
+If the Friday of a week has a date in the next month, then that entire week should not go on the current month’s invoice, it should go on the next month’s invoice.
+You and your childcare provider must sign the PSC CCSP invoice for each month.
+If you have more than one (1) childcare provider, you must submit a separate PSC CCSP Monthly Invoice form for each childcare provider.

 Terms of UsePrivacy Policy